 Communities and Culture is a unique, qualitative study undertaken by LGNSW which identifies how councils deliver arts, culture and heritage services and, in doing so, highlights that existing quantitative data vastly under-represents the actual commitment of councils in NSW.

 In-depth interviews were conducted with council general managers and senior directors between November 2015 and August 2016.

-Communities and Culture reveals an otherwise told story of council activities which add life and value to communities across NSW.
+Communities and Culture reveals an otherwise untold story of council activities that add life and value to communities across NSW.

 - Download the Communities and Culture full report here (PDF, 1.2MB).